ewerybody/a2.modules/WindowControl/README.md

 ## remarks

 This is supposed to be port of the very omnipotent **WindowsControl** from ac'tivAid back in the days by [Wolfgang Reszel](https://github.com/Tekl) and Jack Tissen.
 Sadly there has not been much time to perform the whole porting and only some few functions are available here.
 That being said: some functionality is actually implemented in the a2 window library and some moved into Windows built-in functions.
-We still lack the complete overview there and any help collecting things is much appreciated!
+We still lack the complete overview there and any help collecting things is much appreciated! [file a **WindowControl** issue](https://github.com/ewerybody/a2.modules/issues/new?labels=mod%3AWindowControl)

 ...